EqualityAI/Checklist/README.md

 3. **Forecast the model deployment bias.** We can also use that same checklist information to forecast the model deployment bias.<br />
 4. **Suggest the impact of the model on the real world.** If a model is likely to be deployed, based on the metrics selected, we can determine the real world impact.
 (We can do this for incorrectly selected metrics as well).<br />
 5. **Determine what metrics are most likely to be successfully deployed.** Maybe some model metrics are associated with successful deployment (low deployment bias), and others are not.
 We can learn this from the data.<br />
 6. **Determine what the "true" barriers are to model success.** Generic scientific questions can be answered using this data.
-Someone may answer the question "What models are most likely to be deployed successfully?"<br />
+Someone may answer the question "What models are most likely to be deployed successfully?"